neroshop/neroshop/readme.md

 * no other fees (except for miner transaction fees and shipping costs)
 * buy and sell products with monero (and possibly other private-by-default crypto in the near future)
 * automatic subaddress generator (a unique monero address is generated from seller's account each time a buyer places an order)
-* address watcher that tracks incoming txs and notifies both the user and seller ("awaiting payment ..."[red], "payment incoming"[yellow], "payment received!"[green])
+* wallet listener that listens to incoming txs and notifies both the user and seller ("awaiting payment ..."[red], "payment incoming"[yellow], "payment received!"[green])
-* seller reputation system (score rating ranging from 0-1)
+* seller reputation system
-* product rating system (star rating ranging from 1-5)
+* product rating system
 * centralized database (for now, since I don't know how to implement a decentralized database or p2p network)
 * and much more ...